Denike-analyst/adult_mortality_rate/README.md

 - Does increased spending on healthcare lead to a decrease in adult deaths?
 - Do wealthier countries spend more on healthcare?

-### Data Manipulation
+### Insights
-As earlier stated, this datasets was manipulated using sql.
-The results from the manipulation of the datasets gave insights on the analysis.
-The files containing the manipulation can be located [Here](Adult_mortality_rate.sql)
+As earlier stated, these datasets were analyzed using sql.
+The results from the Analyzing the datasets gave insights.
+The files containing the analysis can be located [Here](Adult_mortality_rate.sql)